 The contract will be reviewed after six-months to see if any changes are necessary, and yearly reviews after that.
 Arber described what the first six-months would look like, assuming the agreement is approved by the Attorney Larson and the Board.

-The motion died for lack of a second.
-Assistant County Engineer Sawyer Hansen presented to the Board’s approval and Chair Jerry Walker’s signature, a contract for the W36 Lincoln (Township) Bridge Project, and the related Performance Bond.
+In other business, Assistant Adair County Engineer Sawyer Hansen presented to the Board’s approval and Chair Jerry Walker’s signature, a contract for the W36 Lincoln (Township) Bridge Project, and the related Performance Bond.
 Both were approved by the Board and signed by Walker.